Critical properties of the Majorana chain with competing interactions: The location of the commensurate line

 In this section we provide additional numerical data along the commensurate line.
-In the Table below we list the location of the available data points along the commensurate line.
-In the last column we also provide computed distance along the commensurate line to the possible location of the critical point at $f=0.39$.
+In the Table below we list the location of the available data points along the commensurate line and the distance to the multi-critical point.